-Why are counterfeit vehicle parts concerning?
+Why are fake car parts concerning?

-When it comes to counterfeited vehicle parts, unfortunately, there is no “set list” of parts that are imitated.
+When it comes to counterfeit vehicle parts, unfortunately, there is no “set list” of parts that can be imitated.
+As mentioned earlier, all items are considered fair game for fraudsters and vehicle parts are no exception for fake parts.
 Any part on a vehicle can be counterfeited – from small parts like wiring, lights, and oil filters to larger, important safety items such as airbags, seat belts, windshields, brakes, tires, and rims!
-Counterfeited safety items, such as the ones listed, are of particular concern as they may not operate as expected, this is true for household products as well.
-Not only may the part fail in providing you protection, but it could also cause you harm.
+Counterfeit safety items, such as the ones listed, are of particular concern.
+These parts are put in your vehicle to help protect you in case of an accident; however, if the item is counterfeited, it may not operate as expected or provide the proper protection.
+Not only may the part fail in providing you protection, but it could also cause you harm when using your car.

 - Purchase items from reputable stores and suppliers.
-For automotive parts, consider purchasing OEM (Original Equipment Manufacturer) parts directly from your dealership.
+For automotive parts, consider purchasing OEM (Original Equipment Manufacturer) parts directly from your car dealership.

 - Do your homework.
 Look for anomalies on the item.
 Examples of how to detect anomalies are:

-- For vehicle parts, compare the part to the part you are removing (i.e. compare wiring colours and locations on the part itself).
+- For vehicle parts, compare the part to the part you are removing (i.e., compare wiring colours and locations on the part itself).

-- For household items, like power bars, look for the ULC or CSA sticker and part number.
+- For household items, like power bars, look for the ULC or CSA sticker, and part number.
 This part number can be verified on the ULC or CSA website to authenticate the item is legitimate for its purpose.